 - You have new nipple discharge.

 Your health care provider will talk to you about your medical history and recent changes you have noticed in your breasts and nipples.
-Your health care provider will also do a breast exam.
-Your health care provider may suggest that you see a dermatologist or breast specialist.
+Your provider will also do a breast exam and may suggest that you see a skin doctor (dermatologist) or breast specialist.

 You may have these tests done: